-Nadya Rusheva was born in the city of Ulan Bator, in the family of a Soviet artist Nikolai Rushev (1918-1975).
-Her mother was the first Tuvan ballerina Natalia Azhikmaa-Rusheva (1926-2015).
+Born in the city of Ulan Bator, Nadya Rusheva grew up in the family of a Soviet artist Nikolai Rushev (1918-1975).
+And her mother was the first Tuvan ballerina Natalia Azhikmaa-Rusheva (1926-2015).
 In the summer of 1952 the family moved to Moscow.
 At what age Nadya began to draw?
 It seems that she drew almost from birth.
 Nadya began constantly painting when she was five years old, with no one taught her painting, as well as reading and writing.
 At the age of seven, as a first-grader, she began to paint regularly, every day, no more than an hour after school.
 Then, one evening she drew 36 illustrations for “The Tale of Tsar Saltan” by Pushkin, while the father was reading her favorite fairy tale aloud.

-In May 1964 was the first exhibition of her paintings, organized by the magazine “Youth”.
-After this exhibition in the same year in the number 6 of the magazine appeared the first publication of her drawings, when she was only 12 years old.
+Meanwhile, in May 1964 was the first exhibition of her paintings, organized by the magazine “Youth”.
+After this exhibition, appeared the first publication of her drawings in “Young artist” (6, 1964), when she was only 12 years old!
 Over the next five years of her life she had fifteen solo exhibitions in Moscow, Warsaw, Leningrad, Poland, Czechoslovakia, Romania and India.
-In 1965, the “Youth” magazine published the illustrations of thirteen-year-old Nadya the story of Edward Pashnev “Newton’s Apple”.
-Ahead were the illustrations for the novels “War and Peace” by Leo Tolstoy and “The Master and Margarita” by Mikhail Bulgakov and the glory of the future of book graphics, although the young artist wanted to become an artist – the cartoonist.
+In 1965, the “Youth” magazine published the illustrations of thirteen-year-old Nadya to the story of Edward Pashnev “Newton’s Apple”.
+Ahead were the illustrations for the novels “War and Peace” by Leo Tolstoy and “The Master and Margarita” by Mikhail Bulgakov.
+Of course, the glory of the future book illustrator was waiting for her.
+However, the young artist wanted to become an artist – cartoonist.

-Created half a century ago drawings to the “Master and Margarita” are perhaps the most famous illustrations of the novel.
-They were appreciated by Elena Bulgakov, the widow of the writer and the main prototype of Margarita: “How mature free .. .. poetic understatement:!
+Created half a century ago drawings to the “Master and Margarita” became the most famous illustrations of the novel.
+Appreciated by Elena Bulgakova, the widow of the writer and the main prototype of Margarita: “How mature free .. .. poetic understatement:!
 The more you look, the more it tightens … What the amplitude of the senses ..
 Girl of 16 years old depicted all perfectly!
 And not only understood, but also convincingly, beautifully portrayed.

 Nadya Rusheva died March 6, 1969 in the hospital due to rupture of a congenital cerebral aneurysms and subsequent brain hemorrhage.
-She was buried in Moscow, Pokrovsky cemetery.
-On her grave monument was reproduced one of her drawings.
-October 21, 1982 Crimean astronomer LG Karachkina discovered minor planet number 3516, which is named after Nadya – Rusheva.
+Buried in Moscow, Pokrovsky cemetery, on her grave monument – reproduced one of her drawings.
+October 21, 1982 Crimean astronomer LG Karachkina discovered minor planet number 3516, which she named after Nadya – Rusheva.

-Among her works – illustrations for the myths of ancient Greece, the works of Pushkin, Leo Tolstoy, Mikhail Bulgakov.
-Total 50 authors have been illustrated.
-She had more than 160 exhibitions in the different countries: Japan, Germany, USA, India, Mongolia, Poland and many others.
-Exhibitions of her works have visited more than 100 cities.
+Among her works – illustrations for the myths of ancient Greece, the works of Pushkin, Leo Tolstoy, and Mikhail Bulgakov.
+In total she illustrated 50 authors.
+Noteworthy, she had more than 160 exhibitions in the different countries: Japan, Germany, USA, India, Mongolia, Poland and many others.
+More than 100 cities saw her artworks.
 Interest in her art not waned over the past decades after the death.